 Fargo is the largest city in North Dakota, and I-94 expands to six lanes as it passes south of Downtown.
 The freeway crosses the Red River into Morehead, Minnesota where it turns southeast toward Fergus Falls, St. Cloud and ultimately the Twin Cities.
 Once at Maple Grove, a suburb of Minneapolis, I-94 splits with Interstate 494, the southwest beltway of the Twin Cities, for an increasingly busy route east to I-694 and south into Minneapolis.
 As I-94 encircles Downtown Minneapolis, the freeway utilizes a cut and cover tunnel both just south of I-394 and west of the 90 degree turn toward Interstate 35W.
 A brief side by side route occurs with I-35W ahead of their respective crossings of the Mississippi River.

 Continuing east from Minneapolis, Interstate 94 heads toward Downtown St. Paul and the confluence with Interstate 35E and split of U.S. 52 south.
 The freeway leaves the urban area via Maplewood and Oakdale to cross the St. Croix River into Wisconsin.
-Much of the drive through western areas of America’s Dairyland is rural, as I-94 veers southward again at Eau Claire to combine with Interstate 90 at Tomah and Interstate 39 at Portage.
-The trio share 29 miles southward to Madison.
+Much of the drive through western areas of America’s Dairyland is rural, as I-94 turns southward again at Eau Claire to combine with I-90 at Tomah and I-39 at Portage.
+The three routes combine 29 miles southward to Madison.

-I-94 takes a 90-degree route east from the Wisconsin capital city to Milwaukee and south by Racine and Kenosha to northern Illinois.
-The route combines with Interstate 43 from I-794 at Downtown Milwaukee to the south end of I-894, the Milwaukee bypass.
-Interstate 41 overlaps with I-94 south from there to Exit 1 at Rosecrans, Illinois.
+I-94 turns east from the Wisconsin capital city en route to Milwaukee and then south by Racine and Kenosha to northern Illinois.
+I-94 combines with Interstate 43 from I-794 at the Marquette Interchange in Downtown Milwaukee to the Airport Interchange with south end of I-894, the Milwaukee bypass.
+Interstate 41 overlaps with I-94 south from I-894 to Exit 1 at Rosecrans, Illinois.

 Through the Chicago area, Interstate 94 follows the Tri-State Tollway south to both I-294 and the Edens Spur.
-The tolled spur links the Tri-State Tollway with the Edens Expressway, which Interstate 94 takes south to its merge with Interstate 90 along the Kennedy Expressway.
+The tolled spur links the Tri-State Tollway with the Edens Expressway, which Interstate 94 takes south to the overlap with I-90 along the Kennedy Expressway.
 The Kennedy carries both to the Chicago Loop, where the Dan Ryan Expressway and Eisenhower Expressway (I-290) come together.
-The 15.39-mile overlap between I-90 & 94 concludes at the Dan Ryan interchange with the Chicago Skyway in south Chicago.
-I-90 veers southeast on the toll road to Calumet City, Indiana, while I-94 remains southward along the Dan Ryan to I-57 and the Bishop Ford Freeway.
+The 15.39 mile long overlap along I-90/94 concludes at the Dan Ryan interchange with the Chicago Skyway in south Chicago.
+I-90 angles southeast on the toll road to Calumet City, Indiana, while I-94 remains southward along the Dan Ryan to I-57 and the Bishop Ford Freeway.

-Following the Bishop Ford Freeway, Interstate 94 heads south to South Holland and Lansing, where the freeway resumes an eastward course along side Interstate 80 on the Kingery and Frank Borman Expressways through northwest Indiana.
-The 18.53-mile overlap with I-80 ends at Lake Station where Interstate 80 departs for I-90 east along the Indiana Toll Road toward Toledo, Ohio and I-94 shifts northward along the periphery of Lake Michigan to Michigan City and Benton Harbor, Michigan.
+Following the Bishop Ford Freeway, Interstate 94 heads south to South Holland and Lansing, where the route resumes an eastward course alongside I-80 on the Kingery and Frank Borman Expressways through northwest Indiana.
+The 18.53 mile long overlap with I-80 ends at Lake Station where Interstate 80 departs for I-90 east along the Indiana Toll Road toward Toledo, Ohio and I-94 shifts northward along the periphery of Lake Michigan to Michigan City and Benton Harbor, Michigan.

-A 275-mile route in Michigan sees Interstate 94 turn east at the split with I-196 for Kalamazoo, Battle Creek, Jackson and Ann Arbor.
-The freeway shifts southward on the approach to Detroit, passing by Detroit Metropolitan Wayne County Airport (DTW) at Romulus along the Detroit Industrial Freeway.
+The 275 mile long route in Michigan turns Interstate 94 east at the split with I-196 for Kalamazoo, Battle Creek, Jackson and Ann Arbor.
+The freeway shifts southward leading toward Detroit, passing by Detroit Metropolitan Wayne County Airport (DTW) at Romulus along the Detroit Industrial Freeway.
 Joining the Edsel Ford Freeway at Dearborn, Interstate 94 angles northeast through Detroit to the Grosse Pointe cities and a northern turn to Macomb County.
-A rural stretch awaits drivers along I-94 northward from New Baltimore off Anchor Bay to Port Huron and the merge with Interstate 69.
-I-69 & 94 share pavement for 3.7 miles to the international boundary along the Bluewater Bridge east to Sarnia, Ontario.
+A rural stretch takes I-94 northward from New Baltimore off Anchor Bay to Port Huron and the overlap with Interstate 69.
+I-69/94 combine for 3.7 miles to the international boundary along the Bluewater Bridge east to Sarnia, Ontario.